 This project focuses on positively impacting, uplifting, and empowering female student-athletes to become the next generation of women leaders, in and outside of the sports world.
 A leadership seminar will offer workshops and networking time with fellow female student-athletes.
 Former female student-athlete professionals will speak at the workshops.
 Click here to view the project outcomes.

-The Smart Woman Securities Chapter aims to educate and empower undergraduate women on the financial industry, through both technical and soft skill lessons and trips to financial service organizations and conferences.
-Funding is given for group trips—to visit financial industry firms in Boston and/or New York City for a day of professional development and networking.
+The UMass chapter of Smart Woman Securities aims to educate and empower undergraduate women on the financial industry through both technical and soft skill lessons and trips to financial service organizations and conferences.
+Funding will be for a group trip to the Networking Conference in the fall as well as the lodging and travel expenses for the Boston and New York networking trips in the fall and spring.
 Click here to view the project outcomes.